malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     ARDUINO_UNO_A5 = Px_xx,

 >>TODO: Should the Arduino Uno standard description be provided here?
+>> [MS] It would be nice to add an image (or link to page) with standard definition of Arduino Uno pinnames.

-If the development board has the Arduino Uno connector in hardware, but does not comply with the Arduino Uno standard, whether it be with alternate functionality pins or no connect pins, the board should not be defined as Arduino Uno compiant and ARDUINO_UNO should not be added as a supported form factor in targets.json.
-The pins with alternate functions have to be referenced using processor pin names (Px_xx) or pin name aliases in application code.
+If the development board has the Arduino Uno connector in hardware, but does not comply with the Arduino Uno standard, whether it be with alternate functionality pins or no connect pins, the board should not be defined as Arduino Uno compliant and `ARDUINO_UNO` should not be added as a supported form factor in targets.json.
+Note this may result in a warning being generated at compile time to inform the user.

+The pins with alternate functions have to be referenced using MCU pin names (Px_xx) or pin name aliases in application code.

 >>TODO: Should adding D pin names still be an option?
 A comment describing alternative functionality for each pin should be provided in that case.
+>> [MS] I'd propose we move the generic "Dx" type of definitions to the generic document.

 >>TODO: How should the implementation of vendor defined drivers be modified so that NC pins can be caught as an error?
 For example: Have to redefine the vendor drivers (i2c_api.c, spi_api.c) to catch NC using MBED_ASSERT.
 Have to define gpio_is_connected() in gpio_api.c for all targets?

+>> [MS] AP: Marcelo to review and discuss

 **I2C and SPI Definition for Arduino Uno (Rev3) Pins**